Tucson Child Custody Lawyer

 Arizona law recognizes two types of custody:

-Sole custody refers to a situation where one parent has primary decision-making authority over the child.
-Joint custody refers to a situation where both parents share equal decision-making authority.
+- Sole Custody: A situation where one parent has primary decision-making authority over the child.

 Parents can also share physical custody, which refers to the arrangement where the child spends time with each parent.
 Parents can share physical custody in a number of ways, including 50/50 or rotating on a weekly or monthly basis.
 Parents can also share legal custody, which refers to the decision-making and authority to make decisions about the child's upbringing, education, and medical care.